Caterinapiai/vino_view/README.md

     Simplifies the deployment and management of the entire application.

 ## Usage
-First of all, make sure you have Docker, docker-compose and git installed on your sistem.
+First of all, make sure you have Docker, docker-compose and git installed on your system.

 1. Clone the repository and navigate in the directory